dinkelk/redo/docker/README.md

   $ ./stop_container.sh
   ```

-and recreated from scratch by running:
+and the image can be recreated from scratch by running:

   ```
   $ ./build_image.sh